Huddle Product Engineering Graduate Scheme

 Developers build Huddle by writing high quality C# code, using Test Driven Development.
 Our developers are known for the outstanding quality of their code and ability to solve complex technical problems.

 You’ll need to be driven, dedicated, analytical, methodical and creative.
-You’ll almost certainly have a Computer Science or related degree.
+You’ll almost certainly have a Computer Science or related degree and you won’t mind being called a geek.

 Technical Operations Engineer